 The key to balancing local tax legislations while avoiding double-taxation of businesses operating internationally is a dispute resolution mechanism.

 Tax must be raised in a way which is fair, reduces inequality and sustains economic growth – tax policies must not impede this.

+Potential Reference to the OECD/G20 Inclusive Framework Two-Pillars Reform

-There is a misconception that development funding could be financed entirely or primarily by “cracking down on the questionable tax practices of multinational enterprises.”
-Impartial estimates indicate that BEPS reduces tax collections globally by $100 billion.
-While significant, this amount is not enough to fund implementation of the SDGs.
-Further, these revenues would likely not accrue to those countries most in need of development funds.
-The most important source of revenue for funding the SDGs is economic growth.
+There is a misconception that development funding could be financed entirely or primarily by “cracking down on the questionable tax practices of multinational enterprises.” the most important source of revenue for funding the SDGs keeps remaining economic growth.
 Thus, tax policies that encourage growth are required to meet these goals.

 Blind adherence to a push for more taxation is likely to have adverse consequences unless the international community prioritises improving the investment climate and support for better and more effective tax systems, rather than more tax collection.